Singularities on Fano fibrations and beyond: Singularities on log Calabi-Yau fibrations

-\item $K_X+B+M\sim_\Q 0/Z$, and
+\item $K_X+B+M\sim_\R 0/Z$, and

-\item there is an integral divisor $N$ on $X$ with $0<\vol(N|_F)<v$ for the general fibres $F$ of $f$. \end{itemize} Then the generalised pair $(Z,B_Z+M_Z)$ given by generalised adjunction
+\item there is an integral divisor $N$ on $X$ which is big over $Z$ with $\vol(N|_F)<v$ for the general fibres $F$ of $f$. \end{itemize} Then the generalised pair $(Z,B_Z+M_Z)$ over $S$ given by generalised adjunction

+is generalised $\delta$-lc. \end{thm} \begin{proof} Here we view $(Z,B_Z+M_Z)$ as a generalised pair with data $Z'\to Z\to S$ and $M_{Z'}$ where $Z'\to Z$ is a high resolution and $M_{Z'}$ is the moduli part of adjunction on $Z'$.
+However, since the conclusion is local over $Z$, we may replace $S$ and assume $Z\to S$ is the identity morphism.

-is generalised $\delta$-lc, i.e. the discriminant b-divisor ${\bf B}_Z$ has coefficients $\le 1-\delta$. \end{thm} \begin{proof} \emph{Step 1.} Taking a $\Q$-factorialisation we can assume that $X$ is $\Q$-factorial.
-Similar to Theorem \ref{t-mc-sh-conj}, we can reduce the theorem to the case $\dim Z=1$.
-Applying [\ref{B-geom-pol-var}, Theorem 1.1] to the minimal model of $N$ over $Z$ and replacing $N$ with a bounded multiple, we can assume that $N\ge 0$.
+\emph{Step 1.} Taking a $\Q$-factorialisation, we can assume that $X$ is $\Q$-factorial.
+Similar to Theorem \ref{t-sh-sing-gen-fib}, we can reduce the theorem to the case $\dim Z=1$.
+Replacing $X$ with the minimal model of $N$ over $Z$, we can assume that $N$ is nef and big over $Z$.
 The minimal model exists by [\ref{BZh}, Lemma 4.4] as $N$ is big over $Z$.
+Moreover, applying [\ref{B-geom-pol-var}, Theorem 1.1] to the geometric generic fibre of $f$ (or applying to the general fibres and use base change of cohomology) and replacing $N$ with a bounded multiple, we can assume that $N\ge 0$.